 Multi-core and/or multi-threaded architectures are monopolizing the market, from embedded systems to supercomputers.
-However, achieving high performance with these modern systems has become a complex task: as the number of cores per chip and/or the number of hardware threads per core continue to increase, new challenges arise in terms of scheduling, power, temperature, scalability, analyzability, design complexity, efficiency, throughput, heterogeneity, etc. Performance is not the only important metric anymore, and new metrics (such as security, power, total throughput, Quality of Service) are becoming more and more important.
+However, achieving high performance with these modern systems has become a complex task: as the number of cores per chip and/or the number of hardware threads per core continue to increase, new challenges arise in terms of scheduling, power, temperature, scalability, analysability, design complexity, efficiency, throughput, heterogeneity, etc. Performance is not the only important metric anymore, and new metrics (such as security, power, total throughput, Quality of Service) are becoming more and more important.
 It seems clear that neither the hardware nor the software alone can achieve the desired performance and, at the same time, be compliant with these constraints.
 The answer to these new challenges comes from hardware-software co-design.
-Computer Architectures (CA) and Operating Systems (OS) should interact through a well-defined interface, exchanging run-time information, monitoring application progress and needs, and enforcing resource management.
+Computer Architectures and System Software should interact through a well-defined interface, exchanging run-time information, monitoring application progress and needs, and enforcing resource management.

 The Computer Architecture/Operating Systems group researches mainly on real time and high performance computing.
 Our objectives are:

 - Developing tools that allow evaluating different alternatives at hardware and software.
-The use of powerful and trustable simulation tools allows us to make design space explorations and, hence, fair comparisons between different hardware/software designsï¿½
+The use of powerful and trustable simulation tools allows us to make design space explorations and, hence, fair comparisons between different hardware/software designs

 - Developing methodologies to fairly evaluate different processor designs.
 Understanding the bottlenecks of current processors is a key factor to make proposals that are of the interest of the industry.